ink

 Ink is operated by Jacques Tredoux, trading as Ink, referred to here as “Ink,” “we,” or “us.”
 For purposes of South Africa’s Protection of Personal Information Act, 2013 (“POPIA”), Jacques Tredoux is the responsible party.
 Contact details appear at the end of this notice.

-In the current version, document text, projects, scratch notes, snapshots, trash, backups reminders, and document appearance settings are stored locally in your browser using on-device web storage.
-Signing in separates writing storage by account on the current browser, but it does not upload or synchronize your writing to an Ink database.
+Ink is local-first.
+Document text, projects, scratch notes, snapshots, trash, backup reminders, and document appearance settings are stored in your browser using on-device web storage.
+Signing in separates writing storage by account on the current browser.

 Your selected light or dark mode and theme pack are saved as a separate site-wide preference so the landing, account, writing, recovery, and legal pages can use the same appearance.
 This preference is not used for advertising or cross-site tracking.